varunposimsetty/FFT/README.md

 This project aims to design and implement an FFT (Fast Fourier Transform) in RTL (Register Transfer Level) using VHDL.
 Initially, I tried developing a Python script to perform FFT on two real-world signals: a song by Mozart and "Four Seasons" by Vivaldi (Copyright Free).

 The current Python implementation uses a straightforward DFT (Discrete Fourier Transform) which has a computational complexity of O(N^2).
-The next step is to optimize this Python code to implement FFT, reducing the complexity to O(N log N).
+Later it was optimized to implement FFT - Optimized DFT, reducing the complexity to O(N log N).
 Following this, the FFT algorithm will be implemented in VHDL.

 ### Song Files